syhuang22/Rootkit/README.md

 ## Overview

 This assignment consists of two main components: the attack program (`sneaky_process.c`) and the sneaky kernel module (`sneaky_mod.c`).
--The attack program is a small user-level program that performs several malicious actions -The sneaky kernel module is responsible for implementing the following subversive actions
+- The attack program is a small user-level program that performs several malicious actions
+- The sneaky kernel module is responsible for implementing the following subversive actions

 ## Attack Program: sneaky_process.c